The Food Standards Agency (FSA) , is the ‘Data Controller’ of the personal information we collect from you or which is provided to us.

 Please refer to our Personal Information Charter to understand further about how and why the FSA collects and processes information, what types of information that we collect, how and where we store your data and what your rights are.

 We respect and value the privacy of everyone and only collect and use information in ways that are consistent with your rights and our obligations under the law, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA).

 Why we need your personal information

 We process your personal data in a number of ways to deliver our Public Services which are set out in law.
-Unless we tell you otherwise our legal basis for collecting this information under GDPR is our Public Task which includes but is not limited to collecting information:
+Unless we tell you otherwise our legal basis for collecting this information under UK GDPR is our Public Task which includes but is not limited to collecting information:

 When we collect information from you, we:

 - make sure you know why we need it and why we are allowed to hold it where we are required to do so by law

 - only ask for what we need, and not to collect too much or irrelevant information